Sussybakachan/incarenet-testing/README.md

 - Download the Chrome Webdriver that fitts your Chrome version

 2. configurate the config.properties (src/main/resources/config.properties):
-~~- The default path to the Chrome Webdriver is for Unix.
-If you are using Windows you need to configurate that path~~
+- The default path to the Chrome Webdriver is for Unix.
+If you are using Windows you might need to configurate that path